|

 glibc notes

-wrapper function falls back to the use of mkdir().
-When pathname
+function falls back to the use of mkdir().
+When path is relative,

-is a relative pathname, glibc constructs a pathname based on the
+glibc constructs a pathname based on the symbolic link in

 POSIX.1-2008.